 What makes us unique is; our transparency level that means donors will be ensured that each penny we are giving will be spent on the needy patient.
 We do this by uploading all the hospital bills and other documents of our patient after his/her surgery is successfully conducted.
-Donor can see that the exact amount hospital has charged against the surgery of that particular patient.
+The donor can see that the exact amount hospital has charged against the surgery of that particular patient.

-Our Impact on Pakistani Community
+Our Impact on the Pakistani Community

 Transparent Hands made sure to provide the best surgical treatment to them free of cost.
 Not only this, we also paid for all the postoperative expenses of patients.
 The mission of Transparent Hands is to give medical relief to many more children, elderly and old people with the help of fundraising.
 Here at Transparent Hands, all the patients are treated with proper care and love.
-We are not discriminated at any stage of their treatment.
+We are not discriminated against at any stage of their treatment.

 Why Donate to Us?